pipelinelabo/datalaiq-wiki/tuning/tuning.md

 # Performance Tuning

-Gravwell is capable of taxing the disk, network, and CPU resources of even the most performant systems.
-Gravwell is optimized to work well on a variety of hardware and software configurations.
+DatalaiQ is capable of taxing the disk, network, and CPU resources of even the most performant systems.
+DatalaiQ is optimized to work well on a variety of hardware and software configurations.
 That said, there are a number of query optimizations, configuration options, and Linux system parameters that can dramatically improve ingest and search performance.

 ## Query tuning

-A Gravwell query, when read left to right, represents the flow of data from one module to the next.
+A DatalaiQ query, when read left to right, represents the flow of data from one module to the next.
 For example:

 ```gravwell
 tag=gravwell syslog Severity Message | count Message by Severity | chart count by Severity